msgpo/Shadowplay-Linux/README.md

 ## Configuration

-- Change `FPS` to your desired recording framerate.
-Default is 60.
+- Use `-f` or `--framerate` to set your desired recording framerate.
+Default is 30.

-- Change `RESOLUTION` to your resolution.
-(X11 resolution).
-Default is 1920x1080.
+- Use `-m` or `--monitor-number` to chose the monitor to record

-- Change `REPLAY_BUFFER` to your desired save time.
+- Use `-b` or `--buffer` to chose your desired save time.
 Default is 00:05:00 for 5min.

-- Change `VIDEO_FOLDER` to the folder where you want replays saved.
-Default is ${HOME}/Videos/ (/home/YOUR_USER/Videos/)
+- Change `VIDEO_FOLDER` to the folder where you want replays to be saved.
+Default is your XDG Videos directory or as fallback `$HOME/Videos/`

 ## Setup